paulovn/artifact-manager/README.md

 Execution options
 -----------------

-Options defining the behaviour are:
+Options modifying the detection of artifact files are:

 * `--extensions` : a comma-separated list of the file extensions (with or without a leading period) that will be collected as artifacts